-Combining the PSD with the $m(D{max})$ relationships of BF95 and aggregates, scattering simulations show that ice spheroids with $m(D{max})$ analog to aggregates produce more pronounced polarimetric signatures for larger ice particles due to their higher density and in turn, higher real refractive index.
-This is illustrated by scattering simulations using both $m(D{max})$ assumptions which are shown along with our radar observations in Fig. 8 (BF95 and aggregates line is plotted with black and solid red color, respectively).
-These calculations were done for horizontally emitted radar beams and for an aspect ratio of 1.67 and an IWC of 0.50 g m-3.
+Combining the PSD with the $m(D{\text{max}})$ relationships of BF95 and aggregates, scattering simulations show that ice spheroids following the $m(D{\text{max}})$ of aggregates produce more pronounced polarimetric signatures for larger ice particles due to their higher density and, in turn, higher real refractive index.
+This is illustrated by scattering simulations using both $m(D{\text{max}})$ assumptions, which are shown along with our radar observations in Fig. 8 (the BF95 and aggregate line is plotted with black and solid red, respectively).
+These calculations were done for horizontally emitted radar beams, an aspect ratio of 1.67, and an IWC of $0.50 \,\mathrm{g m^{-3}}$.
 Here, larger DWR values are an indication of larger particles, while ZDR values around 0 are an indication of spherical particles.
-The same figure also shows scattering simulations for ice spheroids with double and half the density of aggregates $m(D{max})$ (red dashed and dash-dotted line, respectively).
+The same figure also shows scattering simulations for ice spheroids with double and half the density of aggregates $m(D{\text{max}})$ (red dashed and dash-dotted line, respectively).
 This influence of density on retrieval results will be further discussed in a sensitivity study presented in Sect.
 4.3.1.
-In addition, Fig. 8 also shows our DWR-ZDR measurements for low elevation angles (0°-5°) and for all 59 RHI coordinated scans as a blue shaded density histogram.
+In addition, Fig. 8 also shows our DWR-ZDR measurements for low elevation angles $(0-5^{\circ})$ and for all 59 RHI coordinated scans as a blue shaded density histogram.
 The dark blue isoline frames the 95th percentile of our radar observations.
-In Fig. 8 it becomes apparent that the BF95 $m(D{max})$ relationship assumed for our ice spheroids cannot explain our radar observations for large ice hydrometeors as ZDR values drop fast with increasing DWR due to the fast decrease of density with size.
+In Fig. 8 it becomes apparent that the BF95 $m(D{\text{max}})$ relationship assumed for our ice spheroids cannot explain our radar observations for large ice hydrometeors as ZDR values drop fast with increasing DWR due to the fast decrease in density with size.
 Therefore, BF95 will be excluded from further analysis.
 To compare BF95 with aggregates, some retrieval results using BF95 can be found in Sect.
 4.3.1.
 The mass-size relationship for aggregate ice particles can obviously better explain the density histogram of our DWR-ZDR dataset, especially for particles with DWR > 4 dB.